 Ever wondered why flight prices can be so unpredictable?
-It’s not random—it’s all about demand and supply, plain and simple!
-Airlines use algorithms to adjust prices based on how many people want to fly to a specific place.
+It's not random—it’s all about demand and supply, plain and simple!
+Airlines use algorithms to adjust prices based on demand for flights to a specific destination.
 The higher the demand, the higher the price.
-Think of it like a popular concert: the more people want tickets, the pricier they get.
-And our concerts do actually make people fly!
+Think of it like a popular concert: the more people who want tickets, the pricier they get.

 Flights to sunny destinations during school breaks always cost more, right?
-That’s the seasonal peak kicking in.
-Holidays, summer vacays, and big events all drive up flight costs.
-But the off-seasons, like January or May, that’s your answer to when to buy flight tickets.
-In this golden window, you can find killer deals because fewer people travel.
-So, think about when to travel if you wanna save some cash and how you can put a smile on your wallet’s face by getting a ticket at the cheapest time to book flights.
+That's the seasonal peak kicking in.
+Holidays, summer vacations, and significant events all drive up flight costs.
+But during the off-season, like January or May, you can find killer deals because fewer people travel.
+So, consider when to travel to save some cash.

-Airlines run on fuel, and so do flight prices when fuel prices go up.
+Airlines operate on fuel, and as a result, flight prices increase when fuel prices rise.
 It’s a direct cost that’s passed on to you.
-Global fuel prices can be as unstable as a teenager’s mood, so expect some airfare changes when fuel prices fluctuate.
+Global fuel prices can be as unstable as a teenager's mood, so expect some airfare changes when fuel prices fluctuate.
 It’s all about timing and finding the best time to buy airline tickets before the fuel prices start affecting them.

 The rivalry between airlines is real, and that’s good news for us!
 When several airlines fly the same routes, there's competition, which often leads to competitive prices, so always keep your eyes open.
 Watch out for flash sales and promos—that's the result of these airline wars.

-Pandemics, natural disasters, and other major events can totally mess with airline pricing.
-These events create a “wild card” effect, and prices can either drop drastically or go nuts without any signal, so keep an eye out for the cheapest time to book flights.
+Pandemics, natural disasters, and other significant events can significantly disrupt the airline pricing landscape.
+These events create a “wild card” effect, and prices can either drop drastically or skyrocket without any signal, so keep an eye out for the cheapest time to book flights.

 You may have heard that Tuesdays are the magic day for booking cheap flights.
 It's not that simple, folks.
 While airlines used to drop new fares on Tuesdays, that's not really a thing anymore.
 Airlines adjust prices all the time, so don't rely on this outdated “fact”.
 It’s all about the algorithm, so forget this trick.

 Waiting for last-minute deals?
 Sometimes it works, but it’s risky!
-Unless you are okay with flying anywhere at any time, it’s often better to book ahead.
-Last-minute flights are often pricey, especially if the flight is almost full.
+Unless you are okay with flying anywhere at any time, booking ahead is often a better option.
+Last-minute flights are often pricey, especially if the flight is almost complete.

 Do airlines track your searches and hike up prices?
 The "incognito mode" myth says they do.
 Although it seems logical, there's no real proof to back it up.
 Airline pricing is super complex, and those little price changes you see have nothing to do with your browsing history, so no need to worry about this.